 In addition, an actuarial review of the Scheme is undertaken annually.
-The results of the actuarial review of the Scheme, most recently as at 31 March 2019, are set out below for the funding level and vested benefits ratio.
+The results of the actuarial review of the Scheme, most recently as at 31 March 2020, are set out below for the funding level and vested benefits ratio.

-11.2 FUNDING LEVEL AND VESTED BENEFITS RATIO - 31 MARCH 2019
+11.2 FUNDING LEVEL AND VESTED BENEFITS RATIO - 31 MARCH 2020

 The funding level (solvency ratio) of the Scheme is the ratio of the net assets available to pay benefits to the value of the total liabilities.
 For this Scheme, the value of the vested benefits is equal to the value of the liabilities.
-From 31 March 2019, for the purposes of this note, the value of the past service liabilities and hence the funding level is calculated on two bases:
+For the purposes of this note, the value of the past service liabilities and hence the funding level is calculated on two bases: